waseemhnyc/MRF-SDN/README.md

 			[X] MobileSim

-- [ ] Linux Installation: installing Linux on your device
+- [X] Linux Installation: installing Linux on your device

 - [X] OpenCV Installation and Example: installing OpenCV for python and c++.
-Included Python Examples for basic OpenCV operation
+Included Python Examples for basic OpenCV use

 - [ ] Robotics Tools: packages that can be used throughout mobile robotics